 Today’s post today is a delicious one!

 There is nothing better than talking about travel and food, right!?!
-So, if you’re coming to New York City, we’ve chosen 5 great restaurants that should be added to your To-Go list!
+So, if you’re coming to New York City, we’ve shared 5 great restaurants with the Brazilian Fitness Blogger, Gabriela Pugliesi, that should be added to your To-Go list!

 Some are very healthy, and some are great places just to go when you feel like breaking your diet for the day!